hypercore-one/znn_walletapi_csharp/README.md

 **Options:**

 - **ApiUrl**
-The url of the plasma-bot api.
+The base url of the plasma-bot api.
 Default value is: `https://zenonhub.io/api/utilities/plasma-bot/`.
 - **ApiKey**
-The api key of the plasma-bot.
+The api key of the plasma-bot api.

 ## Contributing